djotaku/pythonmorsels/point/whatilearned.md

 I've gone from 3 lines to just one.
 I already knew from previous exercises that often when dealing with a return, an "else" is redundant.
 So I didn't have that in my original solution.
 But I always forget that you can just do something like this because if it's true, it'll cause a return true.

+His Bonus 1 solution didn't provide anything I hadn't already done.
+Roughly the same situation for Bonus 2.
+Where things got really neat was in the Bonus 3 solution.
+The creation of __iter__ allows for a lot of neat shortcuts everywhere you're using unpacking.
+I didn't refactor __add__ or __sub__ so this information didn't change my code, but it was neat.
+As I mentioned in my base solution, I had the intuitive idea that I could use dataclasses, but I didn't have any experience with them, so I didn't bother in order to see if I could get things working without using it.
+So here's the solution that's the more Pythonic while eliminating a lot of boiler plate code.